arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.20.16
+`ctrl-r` for reverse incremental search in terminal.
+In layman's term, this command searches for previously used commands.

 ### 8.31.16
 Two possible causes of Riso printer jams: layers with a lot of ink and layers with objects close to the top of the page.